-The Group, via collaboration between the Human Capital Management function and senior leaders, continues initiatives on succession planning for key management roles within the Group.
-The aim is to have sufficient supply of talents internally to meet the Group's expansion plans in various regions as well as business and operational needs.
+The Group, via collaboration between the Human Capital Management function and senior leaders, continues initiatives on succession planning for key management and other critical roles within the Group.
+The objective is to have a high calibre internal talent pool to drive the Group's growth plans.
 Individual development plans have been established and various structured talent management practices are also in place for the purpose of developing this talent pool.

-The Board, through the NC, monitors the performance of the Board and Key Senior Management annually as well as reviews and evaluates the suitability of potential candidates and their expertise, to fill any gaps identified.
+The Board, through the Nomination Committee (NC), monitors the performance of the Board and Key Senior Management annually as well as reviews and evaluates the suitability of potential candidates and their expertise, to fill any gaps identified.

-(e) Establishing and implementing a good Investor Relations ("IR") programme and shareholders' communication policy
+(e) Establishing and implementing a good IR programme and shareholders' communication policy